 Where the Athlete or the Athlete’s team has been removed from a Competition or Event following a Provisional Suspension and the Provisional Suspension is then rescinded, and it is still possible for the Athlete or team to be reinstated without otherwise affecting the Competition or Event, the Athlete or team shall be allowed to continue to take part in the Competition or Event.

-If DFSNZ declares that there has been no anti-doping rule violation, at a time when a Provisional Suspension is in effect, it shall immediately inform the Athlete’s or other Person’s International Federation, the Athlete’s or other Person’s National Anti-Doping Organisation (if different from DFSNZ), National Sporting Organisation, any relevant Signatory to the Code, the Sports Tribunal or any NSO Anti-Doping Tribunal (where appropriate) and WADA.
+If the Commission declares that there has been no anti-doping rule violation, at a time when a Provisional Suspension is in effect, it shall immediately inform the Athlete’s or other Person’s International Federation, the Athlete’s or other Person’s National Anti-Doping Organisation (if different from the Commission), National Sporting Organisation, any relevant Signatory to the Code, the Sports Tribunal or any NSO Anti-Doping Tribunal (where appropriate) and WADA.

-When the Sports Tribunal or NSO Anti-Doping Tribunal receives notification from DFSNZ of a declaration under Rule 7.4(j) that there has been no anti-doping rule violation, the Sports Tribunal or NSO Anti-Doping Tribunal shall immediately rescind any Provisional Suspension.
+When the Sports Tribunal or NSO Anti-Doping Tribunal receives notification from the Commission of a declaration under Rule 7.4(j) that there has been no anti-doping rule violation, the Sports Tribunal or NSO Anti-Doping Tribunal shall immediately rescind any Provisional Suspension.

 Mandatory Provisional Suspension after an Adverse Analytical Finding or Adverse Passport Finding